-The Greek letter (pi) is used in trigonometry as a constant to represent a half-rotation around a circle in radians.
-The value of is approximately .
-The symbol appears in multiple geometric formulas.
+The Greek small letter (pi) is used in trigonometry as a constant to represent a half-rotation around a circle in radians.
+The value of is approximately and appears in many math formulas and expressions.
+Read more…

-The greek letter π (pi) is a geometric constant approximately equal to 3.1456.
-The numeric value is equal to the length of any circle's circumference divided by its diameter.
+The greek letter π (pi) is a geometric constant approximately equal to 3.1416.
+Its value is equal to the length of any circle's circumference divided by its diameter.

 The circumference of a circle is given the constant π (pi) multpilied by two times the radius of the circle.

 Radians are a unit that measure angle using the radius of a circle.
 One radian is equal to the amount of rotation required to travel the length of one radius along the circumference of the circle.